-Complete Debug on Chip (DoC) functionality enables full device debugging in the final system using the standard production device.
+Cortex-M3 debug and trace functionality enables full device debugging in the final system using the standard production device.
 It does not require special interfaces, debugging pods, simulators, or emulators.
 Only the standard programming connections are required to fully support debug.

 The PSoC Creator IDE software provides fully integrated programming and debug support for PSoC devices.
 The low cost MiniProg3 programmer and debugger is designed to provide full programming and debug support of PSoC devices in conjunction with the PSoC Creator IDE.
-PSoC JTAG, SWD, and SWV interfaces are fully compatible with industry standard third party tools
+PSoC JTAG, SWD, and SWV interfaces are fully compatible with industry standard third party tools.

-All DOC circuits are disabled by default and can only be enabled in firmware.
-If not enabled, the only way to reenable them is to erase the entire device, clear flash protection, and reprogram the device with new firmware that enables DOC.
-Disabling DOC features, robust flash protection, and hiding custom analog and digital functionality inside the PSoC device provide a level of security not possible with multichip application solutions.
+All Cortex-M3 debug and trace modules are disabled by default and can only be enabled in firmware.
+If not enabled, the only way to reenable them is to erase the entire device, clear flash protection, and reprogram the device with new firmware that enables them.
+Disabling debug and trace features, robust flash protection, and hiding custom analog and digital functionality inside the PSoC device provide a level of security not possible with multichip application solutions.
 Additionally, all device interfaces can be permanently disabled (Device Security) for applications concerned about phishing attacks due to a maliciously reprogrammed device.
-Permanently disabling interfaces is not recommended in most applications because you cannot access the device later.
-Because all programming, debug, and test interfaces are disabled when device security is enabled, PSoCs with Device Security enabled may not be returned for failure analysis.
+Permanently disabling interfaces is not recommended in most applications because the designer then cannot access the device later.
+Because all programming, debug, and test interfaces are disabled when Device Security is enabled, PSoCs with Device Security enabled may not be returned for failure analysis.